indraai/vedicthreefoldalgorithm.com/training/threefold-resolve.md

 copyright: (c)2024 Quinn Michaels.
 All rights reserved.
 ---

+Here, we will discuss the concept of **#ThreefoldResolve**.
+This component of the Vedic wisdom helps us understand the different types of determination or resolve that individuals might exhibit based on the qualities of goodness, passion, and ignorance.

 ![Threefold Resolve](/assets/img/page/training/ins-threefold-resolve.png)

-Welcome to the next segment of our instructional series on the **#VedicThreefoldAlgorithm**.
-In this video, we will discuss the concept of **#ThreefoldResolve**.
-This component of the Vedic wisdom helps us understand the different types of determination or resolve that individuals might exhibit based on the qualities of goodness, passion, and ignorance.

-## #ThreefoldResolve Explained
+## Explained

 The resolve or determination of an individual can significantly influence their path in life, their actions, and ultimately their personal and spiritual development.
 Let's break down the three types of resolve: